clock-322/Google-Places-Autocomplete-with-Google-Maps-inReact-Native-/README.md

 # Google-Places-Autocomplete-with-Google-Maps-inReact-Native-
 In this project google-places-autocomplete and google maps are used.
-This module will autocomplete name of the place which user want to seach as you observer in [GOOGLE MAPS](https://www.google.com/maps) location search bar and also it will mark the searched place on map with a marker.
+This module will autocomplete name of the place which user want to seach as you have observed in [GOOGLE MAPS](https://www.google.com/maps) location search bar and also it will mark the searched place on map with a marker.

 ## Getting started
 These instructions will get you a basic requirements to run this project.